Travis Kelce on what's changed since his engagement to Taylor Swift: 'I got one more ring'

 SAO PAULO — (AP) — Kansas City Chiefs tight end and three-time Super Bowl winner Travis Kelce made teammate Patrick Mahomes and reporters laugh on Thursday when asked what has changed in his life since announcing his engagement to pop superstar Taylor Swift last week.

 “I got one more ring for it,” Kelce said at a news conference in Sao Paulo ahead of Friday's game against the Los Angeles Chargers.
-“Life has been fun.”
+“I would say ever since I've been dating Taylor, life has been fun.”

 “I love when the lights are bright,” Kelce added, without mentioning whether Swift is going to make an appearance at NeoQuimica Arena for the game.